 One simple Regency cosmetic recipe to cleanse and brighten the hair, egg whites were beaten until they formed a froth.
-This was then applied to the hair in the morning and left to dry; after which, the hair and head was washed with a mixture of rum and rose water.
+This was then applied to the hair in the morning and left to dry; after which, the hair and head were washed with a mixture of rum and rose water.

 “Take a pound of soft soap, half a pint of salad oil, the same quantity of spirits of wine, the juice of three lemons, a little silver sand, and a sufficient quantity of that perfume please the sense.
 The oils and soap must first be boiled together in an earthen pipkin.
 The other ingredients to be added after boiling; and, when cool, amalgamate into a paste with the hands.”

 Lip Balms & Pomades

 Coloured lip pomade had red powders added to the melted fat, wax and/or oil base, which was then left to set in suitable pots.